Armed Forces Claims

 Adventurous training incidents

 Adventurous training is described as an “essential part of tri-service training”, as it contributes to the development of military skills of leadership, self-discipline, endurance, physical courage and mental robustness.
-However, supervisors have a responsibility to ensure that any adventurous activity is still properly risk assessed, supervised, uses properly maintained equipment and participants have the appropriate personal protective equipment and are fit to take part.
+However, supervisors have a responsibility to ensure that any adventurous activity is still properly risk assessed, supervised and conducted using properly maintained equipment.
+Participants must have the appropriate personal protective equipment and be fit to take part.

 Bullying, harassment and abuse

-MOD policy states that all service personnel have the right to be treated with dignity and respect; the chain of command must be vigilant and proactive in preventing bullying, harassment and abuse, and service personnel must not be exposed to degrading treatment.
+MOD policy states that all service personnel have the right to be treated with dignity and respect.
+As such, the chain of command must be vigilant and proactive in preventing bullying, harassment and abuse, and service personnel must not be exposed to degrading treatment.

 We have experience in dealing with abuse claims arising from initiation rituals, beasting injuries, bullying, service complaints and claims under the Protection from Harassment Act 1997, and can bring this experience to bear when helping you.